Northern Ireland abortion laws violate human rights, says court | DW | 03.10.2019

 Northern Ireland is one of the UK's four devolved nations.
 Its abortion laws differ greatly to those of Great Britain, made up of Scotland, Wales and England.
 The region shares its island, as well as numerous cultural, political and religious ties, with the largely Catholic Republic of Ireland to its south.

-Northern Ireland's religious communities, both the Catholic typically aligned with Ireland and the Protestant one that's closer to Britain, historically opposed liberal abortion legislation.
+Northern Ireland's religious communities, both the Catholics, typically aligned with Ireland, and the Protestants, who are usually closer to Britain, have historically opposed liberal abortion legislation.
 Its restrictive laws are similar to those previously in place in its southern neighbor.
 The laws there were overturned in a referendum last year, increasing calls for Belfast to do the same.

 The British Parliament in Westminster voted in July to decriminalize abortion in Northern Ireland by October 21, unless the local government reconvenes to take its own action.